Lab: Dynamic Typing

 Write a main function that tests your negation and summation functions.

 Some dynamically-typed languages use tags like this to ask an object what its type is.
+Normally you don't see the tag inspection like you do in this exercise.

 Test Runner